simevo/spid-php2/README.md

 # spid-php2

-Software Development Kit (SDK) for easy SPID SSO inegration based on [php-saml](https://github.com/onelogin/php-saml).
+Software Development Kit (SDK) for easy SPID SSO integration based on [php-saml](https://github.com/onelogin/php-saml).

 This component acts as a SPID SP (Service Provider) and logs you in via an external IDP (IDentity Provider).